george24601/notes/specific/mysql/rep.md

 As written in the output of statements such as SHOW MASTER STATUS or SHOW SLAVE STATUS, a sequence of GTIDs originating from the same server may be collapsed into a single expression, as shown here.

 If a GTID was assigned for the transaction, the GTID is externalized non-atomically (very shortly after the transaction is committed) by adding it to the set of GTIDs in the gtid_executed system variable (@@global.gtid_executed).
 This GTID set contains a representation of the set of all committed GTID transactions.
 With binary logging enabled (as required for the master), the set of GTIDs in the gtid_executed system variable is a complete record of the transactions applied, but the mysql.gtid_executed table is not, because the most recent history is still in the current binary log file.

+### Specific tools

+cannal/maxwell vs kafka connect
+* Deployment, unbalanced resources, no HA
+* Note mysql to ES binlog replication is a bit tricky

+* maxwell has HA problem

+### Canal
+ZK for HA
+No FK or trigger support
+Memory hungry
+github start is order of magnitude less than than canal